Chart Color Schemes

 Croydon Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Croydon Park has a high level of cultural diversity, with 38.8% of its population born overseas and 45.2% speaking a language other than English at home.
-The predominant religion in Croydon Park is Christianity, accounting for 65.2% of the population, compared to 41.2% across Greater Sydney.
-In terms of ancestry, the top three represented groups are Australian (13.9%), Italian (13.9%), which is significantly higher than the regional average of 5.9%, and Other (12.6%), notably lower than the regional average of 17.6%.
+Christianity is the predominant religion in Croydon Park, making up 65.2% of the population, compared to 41.2% across Greater Sydney.
+The top three ancestry groups are Australian (13.9%), Italian (13.9%, significantly higher than the regional average of 5.9%), and Other (12.6%, notably lower than the regional average of 17.6%).

 Frequently Asked Questions - Diversity